Skill Demand Index

 Common skill gaps:

-Other positions drive 31% of demand.
-Project Management and Marketing also frequently list Agile methodologies as a requirement.
-Skills commonly paired with Agile methodologies include Data Analysis.
+Data Analysis positions drive 25% of demand.
+Project Management and Product Management also frequently list Agile Methodologies as a requirement.
+Skills commonly paired with Agile Methodologies include Business Analysis and Data Analysis.

 Depth Level Distribution

-How candidates match Agile methodologies requirements across 13 scored evaluations
+How candidates match Agile Methodologies requirements across 20 scored evaluations

 Salary Correlation